 When you create a cluster in PMK, you can enable application catalog as an option feature for the cluster.
 This can be done by clicking the checkbox for application catalog in the cluster creation wizard or by setting the parameter as part of the API / CLI call.

-Follow the steps given below to add a cluster with application catalog enabled on the cluster.
+Follow the steps given below to enable application catalog for a cluster using PMK UI:

 - Navigate to Infrastructure and click Add Cluster to add a new cluster.

-When a new cluster is added successfully, it has the stable, incubator, and Fission repositories, by default.
-You can add other repositories to the cluster, if required.
+When a new cluster is created successfully, helm is configured with stable, and incubator chart repositories, so you can easily start deploying charts from these repositories on your cluster.
+You can configure additional repositories to work with the cluster, if required.

 - Enter the name, URL and source for the repository.
 Click Next.

-- Optionally, select a cluster to which you want to add the repository.
+- Select a cluster to which you want to add the repository.

 - Click Add.

-For example, the Jenkins Chart from the stable repository supports several parameters, including Agent.Cpu (default value = 200m) and Agent.Memory (default value = 256Mi).
-If you want to change these parameters, invoke the Helm client as follows.
+For example, the ‘jenkins’ chart from the ‘stable’ repository supports several input parameters, including Agent.Cpu (default value = 200m) and Agent.Memory (default value = 256Mi).

-Check the README document for the Chart you want to deploy, to get the list of customizable parameters.
+Check the README document for the chart you want to deploy to get the full list of customizable parameters.